sdonohoo/R-Server-Spark-Azure/README.md

 ```

 In RStudio Server UI, select "Open Project" from the File menu and open the RStudioServer.Rproj file in the ~/RStudioServer directory.

+To explore the configuration and management of the cluster, including scaling the cluster up or down and installing R packages, go to https://portal.azure.com and find the running HDInsight cluster.